Dorraine Zief Law Library

 A violation of one or more of these group study room rules may result in suspension of group study room privileges.

 As a courtesy to our recent law graduates, the law library furnishes access to group study rooms during bar exam preparation.
-All of these rules, including the two hour limit, continue to apply to recent graduates' group study room reservations.
+All of these rules, including the three-hour limit, continue to apply to recent graduates' group study room reservations.
 All-day reservation of group study rooms is not permitted.
-Alumni studying for the bar who have remained in a group study room beyond two hours must vacate the room if other patrons want to use it.
+Alumni studying for the bar who have remained in a group study room beyond three hours must vacate the room if other patrons want to use it.

 Virtual Conference Room Policy (Zief 116)